Finestkind: Plot

 Gary agrees to pay the fine on the boat, realizing he cannot change his son, whilst Mabel prepares to enter college.
 Finally free, the crew prepare to sail on the Finestkind once more, while an incarcerated yet happy Ray watches from a distance.

 Production

-In 2016, Jake Gyllenhaal, Ansel Elgort and Zendaya were attached to star in the film.
+Brian Helgeland wrote the script in the 1980s.
+Two decades later, he was set to make the film with Heath Ledger starring but Ledger passed away.
+In 2018, Jake Gyllenhaal, Ansel Elgort and Zendaya were attached to star in the film with Helgeland directing his screenplay.

-In April 2022, it was announced that Paramount+ had acquired the rights to the film.
+In April 2022, it was announced that Paramount+ had acquired the rights to the film with Tommy Lee Jones, Ben Foster, Toby Wallace and Jenna Ortega starring.
+Later that month, it was announced that Tim Daly, Clayne Crawford, Aaron Stanford, Scotty Tovar and Lolita Davidovich had been added to the cast.
+Meghan Leathers also joined the cast in April 2022.

 Filming began in New Bedford, Massachusetts in April 2022.
-That same month, it was announced that Tim Daly, Clayne Crawford, Aaron Stanford, Scotty Tovar and Lolita Davidovich had been added to the cast.
-Meghan Leathers also joined the cast in April 2022.
 Filming was completed in May 2022.

 Some of the crew have made claims of not getting paid, and injury while on set.

 Release

 The film premiered at the Toronto International Film Festival on September 8, 2023, and was added to the Paramount+ catalogue on December 15, 2023.